 I think I’d like to sweeten it with stevia.

 1) In a large bowl, mix 1 cup cassava flour with 3 to 4 tablespoons cooking oil and 1/2 teaspoon salt.
-On Earth, add a couple eggs and the noodles will hang together better.
+If you’re on Earth, you probably have a couple eggs.
+Add them and the noodles will hang together better.
 Add hot water as needed while…

 2) Using your hands (don’t burn yourself!) blend and knead the mixture into a ball of dough